-To control it under TCR, businesses wishing to emit CH4 would need to be licensed for the quantity emitted in CO2e weight, paid for in carbon rations.
+To control it under TCR, businesses wishing to emit CH4 would need to be licensed for the quantity emitted in C02e (CO2 equivalent) weight, paid for in carbon rations.

 Methane leakages from fossil fuel extraction and mining for minerals such as copper represent another problematic area.
 Based on experience with past mining or drilling operations and including geological data indicating potential methane leakage from oil or coal beds, average methane leakage at any extraction site could be calculated and the appropriate carbon rations added to the final bill at the carbon producer's audit by the carbon authority.

 Oil and gas wells and coal mines would be metered as described above under a TCR regime to measure the carbon rations due to the carbon authority for CO2 emissions, but the direct release of CH4 into the atmosphere would be 28 times more damaging than the CO2.

 Preservation of Natural Carbon Sinks and Prospects for Negative Emissions

-The continued destruction of the globally significant carbon sinks, such as the rainforests of Amazon, Borneo and the Congo, represent a large risk to any attempts to control CO2 emissions globally.
+The continued destruction of the globally significant carbon sinks, such as the rainforests of the Amazon, Borneo and the Congo, represent a large risk to any attempts to control CO2 emissions globally.

-The agreement and introduction of Total Carbon Rationing would seek to highlight the carbon rations embedded in every standing forest, in tonnes of carbon.
+The agreement and introduction of Total Carbon Rationing could provide a carbon rations-based income to the owners or guardians of every standing forest.
+The forest carbon sinks sequester about 15 per cent of anthropogenic carbon dioxide emissions, although that rate is falling.
+From the opposite perspective, deforestation for economic gain would have to be monitored and audited by the carbon authority, which would then demand the equivalent carbon rations from the agent carrying out the deforestation.
 The TCR principle maintains that carbon usage in the economy must be paid for in carbon rations, weight for weight.
-Deforestation for economic gain would have to be monitored and audited by the carbon authority, which would then demand the equivalent carbon rations from the agent carrying out the deforestation.